Gennifire/lotto_quickPick/README.md

 fisher-yates algorithm.

 overall this is a simple project, but one i hope to expand on in the future.
+Next projext, make app cross platform compatible.